Talking about Dying

 • check a person’s understanding of what is being discussed.

-Refer to the person’s Advance Care Directive (ACD) to identify the substitute decision-maker and a family member with whom you can discuss death and dying.
+Refer to the person’s advance care directive (ACD) to identify the substitute decision-maker and a family member with whom you can discuss death and dying.

 Record and report a person’s likes and dislikes, behaviours, and responses to care.
 That way, their preferences can be respected when they cannot communicate.